pananton/busrpc-spec/busrpc.md

 Note, that characters reserved for `<esc>` and `<field-sep>` also need to be encoded, so the complete list of prohibited/reserved characters is: 0x00-0x1F, `space`, `$`, `%`, `:`.

-First consider how various structures are encoded as strings that can be subsequently safely used as endpoint components.
+First consider how various structures are converted to string that can be subsequently used as an endpoint component.

 ```
 enum MyEnum {